I’m a Washington local with insights into the absolute best things to on Vashon Island!

 A variety of travelers will enjoy time by Point Robinson Lighthouse — from families with young kids, couples looking for a romantic picnic, and individuals craving some solitude by the water.
 This attraction is part of what makes Vashon Island one of the best islands in Washington state.

 Dragon’s Head Cider

-Sip cider in a beautiful orchard
+Sip cider in beautiful Vashon Island orchards.

 Dragon’s Head Cider is one of Vashon’s fantastic cideries and you can enjoy tastings and flights right on their Vashon Island orchard.
 In the summer months, you’ll want to make sure you call ahead to make a reservation as their tasting spots tend to fill up fast.